SAP-samples/teched2022-DT181/exercises/ex1/README.md

 # Exercise 1 - Generating an SAP Fiori Elements App

-In this exercise, you will create a **SAP Fiori elements** application of type **Flexible Programming Model**, based on the given
-SAP Cloud Application Programming Model sample service.
+In this exercise, you will create a **Custom App** application leveraging the **Flexible Programming Model** available with SAP Fiori elements floorplans for OData V4.
+The scenario is based on the given SAP Cloud Application Programming Model sample service.
-For this you will make usage of the **SAP Fiori tools Application Generator**.
+To get started,  will make usage of the **SAP Fiori tools Application Generator**.

 ## Exercise 1.1 Using the SAP Fiori tools Application Generator